garatli/pneuma/README.md

 ## 🌐 Deployment

-Unstuck is deployed on Heroku.
-Experience it in action [here](https://unstuck-da95e35f0739.herokuapp.com/).
+Pneuma is deployed on Heroku.
+Experience it in action [here](https://pneuma-da95e35f0739.herokuapp.com/).

 ## 🤝 Contributing

-While we genuinely appreciate your interest in the Unstuck project, we are currently not accepting public contributions as there are significant future developments and features in the pipeline.
+While we genuinely appreciate your interest in the Pneuma project, we are currently not accepting public contributions as there are significant future developments and features in the pipeline.
 If you have feedback or ideas, please feel free to open an issue to discuss them, but kindly refrain from making direct pull requests to the repository.

 If you're interested in collaboration or potential partnerships, please reach out directly.
 We would love to talk.